 What causes Infrapatella bursitis?

-- Overuse is the primary cause.
-It is sometimes associated with or happens in conjunction with Jumper’s knee.
+Friction between the skin and the bursa causes Infrapatellar bursitis.
+Overuse is the primary cause.
+It sometimes occurs in conjunction with Jumper’s knee.

 Treatment of infrapatellar bursitis

-- Apply cold therapy and compression to help to reduce the pain and swelling.
+Apply cold therapy and compression to help to reduce the pain and swelling.
+Do not apply ice directly to the skin.
+Wrap in a wet tea towel, or use a commercially available hot & cold wrap.

-- If conservative treatment fails then a doctor may aspirate the bursa.
-This involves draining out the fluid from the bursa with a needle and syringe.
+If conservative treatment fails then a doctor may aspirate the bursa.
+This involves draining fluid from the bursa with a needle and syringe.

-- Surgery to remove the bursa may be undertaken as a last resort.
+Surgery to remove the bursa is a last resort.